 Routed networks are the simplest to describe in terms of Kubernetes.
 Hosts are able to talk to one another because they run within the same subnet and can directly address their destination hardware address.
 This is known as layer 2 networking.

-Pods usually run in a separate subnet than the hosts they run on.
+Pods usually run in a separate subnet from the hosts they run on.
 This subnet is further subdivided between each host.

 A message from a pod on one host has no way of knowing how to find its destination pod on another host because it doesn’t exist on the same subnet.
 Messages from one subnet are allowed to move from one subnet to another via a router.
 Messages from a host are typically sent to a router on a subnet when the destination address is not on a directly connected subnet.